lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 Sure, they may try their best, or they might just scream in your face off.
 Either way, that answer is derived from an inability to offer a sufficient and satisfying answer.

-<h1><span class = "overline">Question #5: Is there sufficient reason to believe that current Jehovah's Witness doctrine is true and will not be disposed of?</span></h1>
+<h1>Question #5: Is there sufficient reason to believe that current Jehovah's Witness doctrine is true and will not be disposed of?</h1>

 Yes.
 Okay.
 Over the years there have been minor changes and adjustments in certain understandings, but that is to be expected.
 Jehovah said that the path of the righteous would get brighter and brighter.